 A Section 47 Enquiry (Child Protection Enquiry) must always be commenced immediately when there is an indication (disclosure, allegation or evidence) that a child is suffering or likely to suffer Significant Harm.
 This applies equally to new, re-referred and open cases.

-A combination of any of the factors which taken individually would require only an Initial Assessment, when combined with domestic violence, parental mental illness, excessive drinking, or drug use may justify considering an immediate Section 47 Enquiry (Child Protection Enquiry).
+A combination of any of the factors which taken individually would require a Child and Family Assessment, when combined with domestic violence, parental mental illness, excessive drinking, or drug use may justify considering an immediate Section 47 Enquiry (Child Protection Enquiry).

 After initial enquiries and consultation between the Police and Children’s Social Care Services it may be agreed that further child protection action by either agency is not necessary as there is insufficient evidence of risk of Significant Harm to the child.

 This decision is only acceptable providing it is agreed by the Children’s Social Care Manager and the Detective Sergeant, Police Child Abuse Investigation Unit and the reasons recorded.

 The Laming report emphasised the need for Children’s Social Care staff to adhere to the guidance set out in paragraph 5.19 of Working Together to Safeguard Children (2010).